 - We reduced our scope 3 emissions beyond our 50 % reduction target for 2032.
 However, this was due to generally lower demand for gas following Russia’s invasion of Ukraine and ceased deliveries from our gas sourcing contract with Gazprom Export.
 We expect our scope 3 emissions to increase again in 2024 once the Tyra gas field is reopened and deliveries under our long-term gas sourcing contract with DUC are resumed.
 We remain on track to meet our 2032 target.

-We’ll continue developing tools and methods to help our suppliers with their individual green transformations.
+We’ll continue developing tools and methods to help our suppliers with their individual green transitions.
 We’ll also keep working with various partners to build a common standard for measuring supply chain emissions within the offshore wind industry – while improving transparency.

 - First Movers Coalition: Drive market demand for technologies key to decarbonising our supply chain (steel and concrete)